The Deflated Conjugate Gradient Method: Convergence, Perturbation and Accuracy: Review of Deflated CG

-We now consider solving the deflated system \eqref{eq:deflated_system}.
+This relation allows us to compute approximations to the solution of the original system by computing an approximation to the solution $\hat x$ of the deflated system \eqref{eq:deflated_system}.
 Since $A (I - \pi_A(\mathcal{S}))$ is positive semi-definite we can apply the CG method.
-The lack of regularity is no impediment to the standard CG iteration as long as~\eqref{eq:deflated_system} is consistent (cf.~\cite{kaasschieter_singular_cg}), which was shown to be the case in Lemma~\ref{lem:defl-sys-prop}.
+The fact that the matrix is singular is no impediment to the standard CG iteration as long as~\eqref{eq:deflated_system} is consistent (cf.~\cite{KaaPreconditioned1988}), which has been shown to be the case in Lemma~\ref{lem:defl-sys-prop}.

 For the purpose of analyzing the method we think of deflated CG as applying the standard CG algorithm to the deflated system \eqref{eq:deflated_system} with the matrix $A (I-\pi_A(\mathcal{S}))$.
-There are various other formulations of deflated CG that are mathematically equivalent (for an overview see \cite{gutknecht_deflation_framework}) for which our analysis holds as well.
+There are various other mathematically equivalent formulations of deflated CG (for an overview see \cite{GGLNFramework2013}) for which our analysis holds as well.

 Let $\mu_1 \ge \dots \ge \mu_n \ge 0$ be the eigenvalues of the self-adjoint and positive semi-definite matrix $A (I - \pi_A(\mathcal{S}))$.
-Let $\ell \in \mathbb{N}$ denote the largest index such that $\mu_\ell \not= 0$.
+Let $k \in \mathbb{N}$ denote the largest index such that $\mu_k \not= 0$.
 The errors of the CG iterates then satisfy